 Ensure a Subject Matter Expert facilitates if needed, and if possible.

-Stimulate thinking, (ex: use CSAF Reading List) to emphasize intellectual growth.
+Stimulate thinking, (ex: use CSAF Leadership Library, or DOD Reads site) to emphasize intellectual growth.

 Encourage a bit of competition, create micro-learning opportunities and keep exciting, not boring or cumbersome.